BCG-X-Official/agentkit/docs/docusaurus/docs/tutorial/tutorial.md

   '1':
     name: ''
     description: |-
-      Use this plan to fetch Github-related information from the repository of AgentX, such as commits, issues, pull requests.
+      Use this plan to fetch Github-related information from the repository of AgentKit, such as commits, issues, pull requests.
     actions:
       - - sql_tool
 ```